kulikov0/headless-client/README.md

 })
 ```

-`QUICOptions` has seven fields. `Transport` selects the ClientHello and is
+`QUICOptions` has eight fields. `Transport` selects the ClientHello and is
 described below. `ServerName` sets the SNI value and defaults to the host part
 of `address`. `ALPN` sets the ALPN list and defaults to `h3`.
 `InsecureSkipVerify` disables certificate verification. `EnableDatagrams`
 enables RFC 9221 datagrams. `KeepAlivePeriod` and `MaxIdleTimeout` set the
-matching QUIC timers.
+matching QUIC timers. `KeyLogWriter` receives the QUIC session keys.

 `QUICConfig` returns the TLS config and the QUIC config without dialing.
 Use it
 when the caller builds its own transport.